StreakyCobra/gws/README.md

 * Do some hacking.

 * Show the status of the workspace with `gws`.
-It reveals which repositories are clean, which ones have uncommited changes, or even to know which ones are not up-to-date with `origin`.
+It reveals which repositories are clean, which ones have uncommited changes, and even which ones are not up-to-date with `origin`.

 ### But better

-Let's say you made a `~/dev/` workspace folder and you created your `.project.gws` list in it.
+Let's say you made a `~/dev/` workspace folder and you created your `.projects.gws` list in it.
 Then your workspace became really easy to replicate!
-Just make this `~/dev` folder a git repository, add two files and commit them:
+Just make this `~/dev` folder a Git repository, add two files and commit them:
 `.projects.gws` and the following `.gitignore`:

     # Ignore everything, so all repositories in our case
     *

-    # But no these files
+    # But not these files
     !.projects.gws
     !.gitignore